shyammohankanojia/pdfjs_rails/README.md

 # PdfjsRails

-This gem is to use PDFjs pdf viewer in the rails rails project.
+This gem is to use PDFjs pdf viewer in the rails project.
 Pdfjs is one of the best open source Pdf viewer from Mozila. https://github.com/mozilla/pdf.js/